mortenc/portfolio-jekyll/_projects/golden-gate.md

 {% comment %}{% include project-image.html type="grid" file="ggb-responsive-mockups-2.png" caption="A snapshot of the final front page design for the new website." %}{% endcomment %}

-{% include project-image.html type="grid" file="ggb-front-laptop.png" %}
+{% include project-image.html type="grid" file="ggb-front-laptop.jpg" %}

 ## Understanding through Discovery
 The foundation of any successful website redesign project is a thorough understanding of the context it exists in – the digital ecosystem, the users, the challenges and opportunities.

 In order to etablish this foundation, we initialized the project with a discovery phase.
 Over the course of two weeks we conducted four workshops and interviewed more than 25 stakeholders from the District; from the executive management, to personnel from the bridge, bus and ferry departments, to customer service and marketing representatives.

+### Website Objectives
 Our stakeholder interviews and workshops served several purposes.
-Firstly, they allow us guide the District and to align the many internal stakeholders around a set of clear objectives for the project.
-Secondly, they enabled us to uncover key insights about the current pain points and challenges, target audiences and the content and structure of the website.
+Firstly, they enabled us to uncover key insights about the current pain points and challenges, target audiences and the content and structure of the website.
+Secondly, they allowed us to guide and align the many internal stakeholders at the District around a set of clear objectives for the project:

-### Website Objectives
-The discovery workshops led to a set a strategic objectives for the website:

 + Provide the public with information on the District’s services as efficiently as possible.
 + Educate the public about the purpose of the District, and the interconnection of the ferry, bridge and bus services.
 + Support visitors looking for information about the Golden Gate Bridge, and explain the history of both the bridge and the District to those interested.
 + Accommodate inquiries from the general public, vendors and job seekers looking to engage with the District.

-The objectives were summarized in a project brief and presentation – alongside research themes and recommendations, target audiences, performance metrics and visual style and branding.
+{% include project-image.html type="grid" file="ggb-front-phones.jpg" %}

 {% comment %}{% include project-image.html type="grid" file="ggb-discovery-reports.jpg" caption="The key findings and insights from the discovery process were summarized in a project brief and presentation." %}{% endcomment %}